Skip to main content

 Every time someone calls 311 to report a complaint or concern about an encampment in Peel, a process is followed.
 Our overall goal is to enable encampment residents to be successfully housed and restore public space to its intended use.

-Review an overview of how we respond to reports
+Learn how we respond to reports

 Monthly encampment data